garrandall/popular-music-data/tracks/keep-the-ball-rollin--al-hirt.md

 The kissin' you do
 I need a second helping to
 When you light the fire in my heart
-And ev'ry part of me is burning for you
+And every part of me is burning for you

 You got to put your lips closer to mine
 Girl, you got to follow it thru